tty-pt/libqdb/README.md

 typedef void (*qdb_assoc_t)(void **data, uint32_t *len, void *key, void *value);
 ```
 > Associate a secondary database to a primary one.

+If you use NULL as the callback, the secondary key will be the
+same pointer as the primary, but it might be used with a different
+type setting.
 ## qdb\_cdel
 ```c
 int qdb_cdel(qdb_cur_t *cur);